elmar-hinz/ExData_Plotting1/README.md

 ## Reviewers Checklist

 You find four plot rendering R scripts and four PNG files of width 480 * 480 pixel.
-It is required to this scripts read the data.
-As this is the same for all of the four scripts I source a script called `common.R` to do this.
+It is required by the assignment that this scripts are able to read the data.
+As this is the same for all of the four scripts I source a script called `common.R` to achive this.

 * [common.R](common.R)
 * [plot1.R](plot1.R)